 - eating a poor diet

-Metformin is an oral medication that helps control the effects of type 2 diabetes.
+Metformin is an oral medication that helps manage the effects of type 2 diabetes.
 In people with prediabetes, the drug can also help prevent or delay the onset of the condition.
 Doctors prescribe metformin to nearly 120 million people worldwide.

 Metformin is an effective treatment for type 2 diabetes.
 It helps lower blood glucose levels by: